sercankulcu/sercankulcu.github.io/_fun/the-lord-of-the-rings.md

    - courage
 ---

 I first watched *The Lord of the Rings: The Fellowship of the Ring* on a winter evening with friends.

-We had snacks on the table, people were talking over the first few minutes, and I remember thinking the film looked beautiful but also wondering how seriously I was expected to take names like hobbits, Mordor, and Middle-earth.
+We had food on the table and enough conversation during the opening minutes to suggest that nobody expected to become solemn about hobbits.

-Three hours later, nobody was making jokes.
+Three hours later, the room was quiet.

-What changed was not that I suddenly became interested in fantasy.
+What changed was not my opinion of fantasy.

-I became interested in the journey.
+It was the scale of the journey.

-The film begins in one of the safest places imaginable.
+The film begins in the Shire, a place built from repetition: meals, gardens, birthdays, local gossip, familiar roads.
+Safety is almost geographical.

-The Shire is green, familiar, domestic, and small.
-People eat, drink, celebrate birthdays, argue about relatives, and care about local things.

-Then the world becomes larger.
+Then the map opens.

-That expansion affected me.

-Frodo does not begin as a warrior.
-He has no special military ability.
-He is not looking for adventure.
-Something dangerous enters an ordinary life and forces the ordinary person to move.

-I think that is one reason the story works so well.

-Courage is often presented as confidence.
+Frodo does not leave because adventure has called to a heroic part of him.
+He leaves because something dangerous has entered the ordinary world and remaining would endanger the people he loves.

+I find that more persuasive than fearlessness.

-Frodo is rarely confident.
+Frodo is afraid for most of the story.

-He is afraid and continues anyway.
+He continues anyway.

-Sam may have affected me even more.

-There are many powerful characters in the film: kings, wizards, warriors, ancient beings.

-Sam's power is much less impressive.
+Sam affected me more on later viewings.
+The film contains warriors, kings, wizards and ancient powers, yet Sam's most important ability is reliability.

 He stays.

-That sounds small until staying becomes difficult.
+The word sounds unimpressive until staying becomes expensive.

-Friendship is easy when it is convenient.
-Loyalty becomes visible when the other person's problem starts interfering with your own life.
+Friendship is easy when the other person's difficulties remain entertaining stories.
+Loyalty becomes visible when their burden starts interfering with your own plans.

-Sam repeatedly crosses that line.

-The Fellowship itself also interested me because it is not built from similarity.

-Its members have different motives, histories, abilities, prejudices, and loyalties.
-Some do not particularly like each other.
+The Fellowship itself is interesting for the opposite reason.
+Its members are not naturally compatible.
+They carry different motives, histories, prejudices and kinds of pride.
+Some do not particularly like one another.

-Yet for a period they move in the same direction.
+For a period, they share a direction.

-That feels more realistic to me than the idea that successful groups are made from people who naturally agree.

-A team does not need one personality.

-It needs a shared destination strong enough to survive different personalities.
+That resembles successful groups more closely than the fantasy of perfect chemistry.
+A team does not require one personality.
+It requires a purpose strong enough to survive several personalities.

-Boromir makes the group more interesting precisely because he fails.

-The Ring does not tempt everybody in the same way.
-It finds the argument each person is most likely to believe.

-For Boromir, power can be justified as protection.

-That is what makes temptation dangerous.
+I remember walking home after that first viewing.
+The night was cold and the distance was perhaps fifteen minutes.
+For a few blocks, after watching mountains and ruined kingdoms, the familiar streets looked slightly more dramatic.

+Then I slipped on ice and the spell ended.

+Boromir has become more interesting to me with age because his failure is based on an argument, not simple wickedness.
+He wants to use power to protect his people.

-The worst choices rarely introduce themselves by saying, “This is evil.”
+Bad choices rarely introduce themselves as bad choices.

-They usually arrive with a reason.
+They arrive carrying reasons.

-Use this power because your people need you.
+The Ring understands rationalization better than most people do.

-Break this rule because the situation is exceptional.
+Use this because the situation is exceptional.

-Do something wrong now because the final objective is good.
+Break the rule because the goal is noble.

-The Ring seems to understand rationalization better than most people do.
+Take a little power now and give it back later.

+The story knows how quickly protection can become possession.

-When the Fellowship breaks, I expected the story to feel smaller.
+When the Fellowship breaks, the mission becomes more personal rather than less important.
+Each character carries a fragment of responsibility separately.

-Instead, it becomes more personal.

-The great mission remains, but the characters now have to carry pieces of it separately.

-That night, when the film ended, we were surprised by how late it had become.

-Outside it was cold.
-The streets were quiet.

-For a few minutes, walking home felt slightly different after spending hours watching people cross mountains.

-Of course, the feeling disappeared.

-The pavement became pavement again.

-But one idea stayed.
+That may be why the story remains powerful beyond spectacle.

-The important journeys rarely begin with people who feel ready.
+Important journeys often begin before the people taking them feel prepared.

-Someone says the road has to be taken.
+Someone says the road must be taken.

-Then someone takes the first step.
+Then ordinary feet start walking.